Search Results for

 Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))

 This should install Chocolatey to your system.
-You can confirm it by using the choco
+You can confirm it by using the choco command to your terminal.

 You can read the detailed installation process from the official installation page.